Tea Peter

-"Tea Peter" is the twenty-first episode of the tenth season of the animated television series Family Guy.
+"Tea Peter" is the twenty-first episode of the tenth season of the animated television series Family Guy, and the 186th episode overall.
 The episode originally aired on Fox in the United States on May 13, 2012.
 In this episode, Peter joins the Tea Party movement and, along with his father-in-law, Carter, successfully shuts down the government.
-However, things do not turn out as expected, and Peter has to find out a way to make things the way they were.
+However, things do not turn out as expected, and Peter has to find a way to make things the way they were.

 The episode was written by Patrick Meighan and directed by Pete Michels.
 It received mixed reviews from critics for its storyline and cultural references.
 It was viewed by 4.94 million viewers, according to Nielsen ratings.
 The episode features guest performances from Kirker Butler, Chris Cox, Ralph Garman, Ari Graynor, Alexa Ray Joel, Wendee Lee, Christine Lakin, Tara Strong, Nicole Sullivan, Julius Sharpe, and Fred Tatasciore, along with several guest performers for the series.